pnsn/station_metrics/station_metrics.md

 * **Analysis window** — runs from `starttime - 5.05 s` to `starttime + 3600 s`,
   i.e. 3605.05 s.
-The 5.05 s lead-in is the STA (0.05 s) plus LTA (5.0 s) of the trigger function, present so the STA/LTA has converged before the hour begins.
-Every time-domain metric (amplitudes, noise floors, RMS durations, spike and trigger counts) is measured over this window.
+The 5.05 s lead-in is the STA (0.05 s) plus LTA (5.0 s) of the trigger function, present so the STA/LTA starts at the top of the hour Every time-domain metric (amplitudes, noise floors, RMS durations, spike and trigger counts) is measured over this window.
 * **Reporting window** — the clean hour, `starttime` to `starttime + 3600 s`.
-  This is what is written to SQUAC as the measurement start and end time.
+  This is what is written to SQUAC as the measurement start and end time and starts at hour:00:00.
 The four `dcrequest_*` completeness metrics and the five `power_*` PSD metrics are measured over this window only.

-Waveforms are requested with a further 120 s of padding either side of the analysis window.
-The padding is never measured; it exists so that integration drift and filter edge effects fall outside the measured window.
+Waveforms are initially requested with 120 s of padding on either side of the analysis window.
+The padding gets cut and is never measured; it exists so that integration drift and filter edge effects fall outside the measured window.

 ## Processing chain